vboyev-MSFT/defender-docs/unified-secops-platform/hunting-overview.md

 # customer intent: I want to learn detecting threats with the tools available in the Microsoft unified security platform.
 Get visiblity into, and disrupt attacks in real time across identities, endpoints, email, cloud apps, data in hybrid and multicloud environments
 ---

-# Overview - Hunting in the Microsoft unified security platform
+# Hunting in the Microsoft unified security platform

 Need to answer this for reader - How is hunting differentiated from detection?
 Threat intelligence helps detect threats, but infrastructure chaining is a type of hunt